FreeCAD/DevelopersHandbook/technical/libpack.md

   the top level of the LibPack
 * **[Boost](https://boost.org)** -- this is split into its headers and libraries:
   - Many Boost libraries are header-only, but FreeCAD does require several compiled libraries
-  - Create a file either in your home directory, or in the toplevel boost src directory, called user-config.jam and in it specify the path and version of the Python interpreter installed above.
+  - Create a file either in your home directory, or in the top level boost src directory, called user-config.jam and in it specify the path and version of the Python interpreter installed above.
 For example:
     ```
     using python : 3.11 : "C:/path/to/libpack/bin" : "C:/path/to/libpack/bin/Include" : "C:/path/to/libpack/bin/libs"  ;